-In response to COVID-19 outbreak the Bank came out with an initiative to grant three-month payment holidays to its borrowers in March and May 2020 in order to significantly reduce the requirement for customers to physically visit Bank branches.
-Such event was not automatically considered as SICR event (i.e. trigger to transfer the exposure from Stage 1 to Stage 2) and the exposure was only transferred to Stage 2 where there was an observable evidence of financial difficulties of the borrower indicating that the level of risk has increased significantly since loan origination.
+In 2020 In response to COVID-19 outbreak the Bank came out with an initiative to grant three-month payment holidays to its borrowers in March and May 2020 in order to significantly reduce the requirement for customers to physically visit Bank branches.
+Such event was not automatically considered as SICR event (i.e., trigger to transfer the exposure from Stage 1 to Stage 2) and the exposure was only transferred to Stage 2 where there was observable evidence of financial difficulties of the borrower indicating that the level of risk has increased significantly since loan origination.
+In 2021 there was no such initiatives from the Bank.